 We continue to rely upon our strong retail brands, innovation expertise, geographic and channel expansion and customer relationships for future growth.
-Our category-leading retail brands and commitment to new product development help drive increased consumer demand in our retail channel.
-In the foodservice channel, we grow our business with established customers and pursue new opportunities by leveraging our culinary skills and experience to support the development of new products and menu offerings.
+Our category-leading retail brands and commitment to new product development help drive increased consumer demand in our Retail segment.
 Strategic acquisitions are also part of our future growth plans, with a focus on fit and value.